-We occasionally post the transcripts and recordings of talks and workshops hosted by MIR here.
+We occasionally post writing, interviews, and transcripts of talks and workshops hosted by MIR on this page.
 Requests for recordings of our various events can be made by emailing us at marxistinstituteforresearch at gmail dot com.

 Clash of Empires and the Logistics Counterrevolution: A conversation with Ho-fung Hung and Charmaine Chua